-(this “Lease”) dated February 1, 2017, is made by and between DULEY ROAD, LLC, a California limited liability company (“Landlord”) and ALTOR BIOSCIENCE MANUFACTURING COMPANY, LLC, a Delaware limited liability
+(this “Lease”) dated January 28, 2019, is made by and between XXXXX ROAD, LLC, a California limited liability company (“Landlord”) and NANTCELL, INC., a Delaware corporation (“Tenant”).

 1.1 Premises, Project and Common Areas.

-areas which Landlord may add thereto from time to time within or as part of the Project; and (v) the land upon which any of the foregoing are situated.
-Notwithstanding the foregoing or anything contained in this Lease to the contrary,
+facilities and common areas which Landlord may add thereto from time to time within or as part of the Project; and (v) the land upon which any of the foregoing are situated.
+Notwithstanding the foregoing or anything contained in this Lease to

-and hardscaped areas and other improvements and facilities now or hereafter constructed surrounding, which are designated from time to time by Landlord, in its absolute discretion, as common areas to be shared by Landlord, Tenant and other tenants
+landscaped and hardscaped areas and other improvements and facilities now or hereafter constructed surrounding, which are designated from time to time by Landlord, in its absolute discretion, as common areas to be shared by Landlord, Tenant and

-of the Project (collectively, the “Common Areas”).
-The manner in which the Common Areas are maintained and operated shall be at the reasonable discretion of Landlord and the use thereof shall be subject to such reasonable and
+other tenants of the Project (collectively, the “Common Areas”).
+The manner in which the Common Areas are maintained and operated shall be at the reasonable discretion of Landlord and the use thereof shall be subject to such

-customary rules, regulations and restrictions as Landlord may make from time to time.
-Landlord reserves the right to (i) make any changes, additions, improvements, repairs and/or replacements in or to the Project or the Common Areas, including,
+reasonable and customary rules, regulations and restrictions as Landlord may make from time to time.
+Landlord reserves the right to (i) make any changes, additions, improvements, repairs and/or replacements in or to the Project or the Common

-without limitation, expanding or decreasing the size of the Project and any Common Areas and other elements thereof, including adding, deleting and/or excluding buildings thereon and therefrom; (ii) close temporarily any of the common areas
+Areas, including, without limitation, expanding or decreasing the size of the Project and any Common Areas and other elements thereof, including adding, deleting and/or excluding buildings thereon and therefrom; (ii) close temporarily any of

-while engaged in making repairs, improvements or alterations to the Project, as long as such changes do not prevent Tenant’s ingress to or egress from the Premises; or (iii) perform such other acts and make such other changes with respect
+the common areas while engaged in making repairs, improvements or alterations to the Project, as long as such changes do not prevent Tenant’s ingress to or egress from the Premises; or (iii) perform such other acts and make such other

 Tenant’s use of its Premises.